Attention!

 Custom tax rules

-If you have a special tax rate or fee for certain products in only a few jurisdictions, you can create a custom rax rule that will apply this special rate to a certain product or products in certain jurisdictions only.
-Check with Customer Service or Professional Services to see if the rate you are looking for already exists in Global Tax Determination.
+If you have a special tax rate or fee for certain products in only a few jurisdictions, you can create a custom tax rule that will apply this special rate to a certain product or products in specific jurisdictions only.
+Check with Customer Service or Professional Services to see if the rate you're looking for already exists in Global Tax Determination.

-Custom Goods/Service codes are usually used in 2 cases:
+Custom Good/Service Codes are usually used in 2 cases:

-1. You have a product for which Sovos hasn’t created a standard Goods/Service code yet.
+1. You have a product for which Sovos hasn’t created a standard Good/Service Code yet.

-2. You disagree with the tax rules associated with an existing Goods/Service code.
+2. You disagree with the tax rules associated with an existing Good/Service Code.

 Custom attributes

-Global Determination collects 3 types of information to calculate tax by default:
+Global Tax Determination collects three types of information to calculate tax by default:

-• who is buying the product or service, and what they are using it for
+• Who's buying the product or service and what they're using it for

-If you want to add another layer to the tax calculation, you can create a custom attribute.
-For example, if you need to differentiate a job number within a transaction because that specific type of job is eligible for an exemption, you can create the JOB NUMBER custom attribute.
+If you want GTD to collect more information about a transaction, you can create a custom attribute.
+For example, if you need to differentiate a job number within a transaction because that specific type of job is eligible for an exemption, you can create a Job Number custom attribute.
 Once the custom attribute is ready, custom attribute-based tax rules can be created and associated with specific tax jurisdictions and organizations.

 Data Editor

-Using the Data Editor will have the same effect as if you modified your ERP’s settings without having to make those modifications in the ERP itself.
-While you can change the input you’re passing into Global Tax Determination or refine the output messages, you can’t change tax rules or tax rates.
+Using the Data Editor will have the same effect as modifying your ERP’s settings without having to make those modifications in the ERP itself.
+You can use the Data Editor to change the input you’re passing into Global Tax Determination or refine the output messages; however, you can’t change tax rules or tax rates.

 There are 3 common ways to use the Data Editor: